Code-Institute-Submissions/jildourixt-grocs/README.md

 ### Private website

 The website is hosted through Heroku.
 It is found [here](https://grocs.herokuapp.com/home).
+To keep things secret, environment variables are stored on Heroku as well and os.get is used.

 ### Forking the GitHub Repository